 As per Google, the impact of this update, nicknamed Mobilegeddon by the digital marketing community, is going to be more than the two major updates “Panda” and “Penguin” that Google rolled out Earlier.
 It is feared that millions of websites will see a significant ranking drop, which might take a long time and effort to recover.

-The mobile friendliness of your website can be instantly checked using the Google Mobile-Friendly Test available in the Google Webmaster Tools account.
+The mobile-friendliness of your website can be instantly checked using the Google Mobile-Friendly Test available in the Google Webmaster Tools account.
 Talk to your web developer or site manager to check this today!

-Get in touch with us if you want to know more about how your website can become compliant with these new guidelines.
+Contact us if you want to know more about how your website can become compliant with these new guidelines.